alexander-pv/alexander-pv.github.io/_pages/about.md

 methods in Economics advised by [Dr. Sci.
 Nikolai Hovanov](https://www.researchgate.net/profile/Nikolai-Hovanov) and gained MSc in Business Informatics with a focus on constructing statistical models to bring value.

-I was also fortunate to work in the field of biology (mainly taxonomy in entomology) thanks to [Alexey Solodovnikov](https://www.researchgate.net/profile/Alexey-Solodovnikov) from the University of Copenhagen and to immerse myself in research work in the intersection of deep learning and species identification.
+I was also fortunate to work in the field of biology (mainly taxonomy in entomology) thanks to [Dr. Alexey Solodovnikov](https://www.researchgate.net/profile/Alexey-Solodovnikov) from the University of Copenhagen and to immerse myself in research work in the intersection of deep learning and species identification.

 I am interested in the **AI4Science** as well as in **AI4Industry**, and aim to learn to make better research and to write valuable code.